-The titles selected, from the likes of Eisenstein, Pudovkin and Medvedkin, reflect the optimism of the early days of the post-revolutionary period and the enthusiasm for experimenting and discovering the potential of film as a medium to communicate and encapsulate new ideas.
-Screenings will also reflect the shift in the 1930s and after toward the state approved style of Socialist Realism, a change that left many practitioners bereft and disillusioned with the direction that art in the Soviet Union was developing.
+A weekend of films from the Soviet Union reflecting both the optimism of the early days of the post-revolutionary period, marked by an enthusiasm for experimenting and discovering the potential of film as a medium, and the shift in the 1930s toward the state approved style of Socialist Realism, a change that left many practitioners disillusioned.

-As well as screening a range of archive titles here at HOME will also welcome back Paul Robinson’s ever-popular HarmonieBand, who have an international reputation for presenting specially composed scores for silent films, to accompany one of the key films of the post-revolutionary period The End of St. Petersberg.
+As well as screening a range of archive titles we also welcome back Paul Robinson’s ever-popular HarmonieBand, who have an international reputation for presenting specially composed scores for silent films, to accompany one of the key films of the post-revolutionary period The End of St. Petersberg.

-Curated by Andy Willis, Reader in Film Studies at the University of Salford and our Senior Visiting Curator of Film.
+Curated by Andy Willis, Reader in Film Studies at the University of Salford and HOME Senior Visiting Curator of Film.

 Previously in this season

 Tsar to Lenin

 First released in 1937, Tsar to Lenin ranks among the twentieth century’s greatest film documentaries.